natevw/sdcard/README.md

 © 2014 Nathan Vander Wilt.
 Funding for this work was provided by Technical Machine, Inc.

-BSD-2-Clause, MIT, or Apache-2.0 at your option.
+BSD-2-Clause or Apache-2.0 at your option.